Traineeships are designed to help young people gain the skills and experience for work. They are a partnership between an employer and the College.

 What happens at the end of a traineeship?

-Once you have completed a Traineeship, it is expected that you’ll progress onto an apprenticeship or job, or alternatively, you may decide to enrol on a course to gain specialist qualifications for your chosen career.
+Once you have completed a Traineeship, it is expected that you’ll progress onto an apprenticeship or job.
+Alternatively, you may decide to enrol on a course to gain specialist qualifications for your chosen career.

-Those on Traineeships will be offered an exit interview with their work placement organisation to help them practise and prepare for future opportunities.
-Where available, these interviews may be for real apprenticeship or job vacancies within the organisation.
+Those on Traineeships will be offered an exit interview with their work placement organisation to help them practise and prepare for future job interviews.
+Where available, these interviews may be for real apprenticeships or jobs within the organisation.
 You may also gain qualifications from courses completed with the College, to add to your CV.